amitguptagwl/Java-Rule-Book/README.md

 ####IO & NIO
 <img src="http://s22.postimg.org/4u4vkcqn5/NIO.png" width="250" align="right" alt="Java NIO"/>
-* **Asynchronous**: a non-CPU paralel operation (Eg JS XmlHttpRequest)
+* **Asynchronous**: a non-CPU paralel operation with the caller(Eg JS XmlHttpRequest)
-* Channel must be in non-blocking mode to be used with a Selector.
-* Scatter / gather are concepts used in reading from, and writing to channels.
+* Stream I/O are sequential.
+Like: printer port, network port etc.
+* **File Descriptor**: A handle (saved as temporary file) to access a file, network socket etc. Number of open files or open network connection equal to number of FDs on disk.
+* **Channel** is a nexus for I/O operations.
+It represents an open connection to an entity which can perform IO operation.
+It can be synchronous(blocking) or asynchronous(non-blocking).
+* **Selector** is a central object to analyze various asynchronous(non-blocking) Channel.
+(Since file operations are blocking IO operaion, you can't use FileChannel with a Selector)
+* Reading from a channel to buffers is caller **Scatter**.
+Writing to a channel from buffers is called **Gather**.
 * NIO use 1 thread to access multiple channels (sockets may be) using Selectors.
 IO uses one thread per socket.

 ####Networking